 Sometimes, cats waking up pet parents must resort to more unusual methods if they really want something.
-This is a super-effective trick if you have long hair that your furry family member can pull on as if she's just captured her prey.
+This is a super-effective trick if you have long hair that your furry family member can pull on as if they just captured their prey.

 5. Kneading Your Legs

 Cats have no personal boundaries (that is until they retreat to their own hiding place when a stranger gets too close).
-They'll walk up, down, and all around your body, kneading your legs or even your stomach if she feels like it.
-It's a sweet gesture, though; cats do this to comfort themselves, but if it's accompanied by restless pacing and/or incessant meowing, according to The Old Farmer's Almanac, she probably wants something.
+They'll walk up, down and all around your body, kneading your legs or even your stomach if your cat feels like it.
+It's a sweet gesture, though; cats do this to comfort themselves, but if it's accompanied by restless pacing and/or incessant meowing, according to The Old Farmer's Almanac, they probably want something.

 6. Nipping Your Toes

 It's not biting exactly, but nips on your toes and feet cause just enough discomfort to wake you up from dreamland and tend to your restless friend's needs.
-Gentle biting, although playful, shows that she means business and won't take no for an answer.
+Gentle biting, although playful, shows that your cat means business and won't take no for an answer.

 7. Knocking Items off Furniture

-Unless you bolt everything down, this is one move she'll return to again and again.
+Unless you bolt everything down, this is one move your cat will return to again and again.
 Why?
 Because it works.
 Whether it's a book, a pen, or a TV remote, your cat will find it and knock it to the ground.
 And you'll hear it, no matter where in the house it falls.
 What a schemer, you think.
-But she got your attention—mission accomplished.
+But they got your attention — mission accomplished.